ParmentierS/restaurantusingbootstrap/README.md

 1. The page restaurants.html takes too much time to load.
 It's especially annoying on mobile phones.

 Possible causes :
 - Google Maps website slow loading
 - Bootstrap css taking too much space.
 - Many iframe blocks undisplayed on one page.

-2. Find a graphical designer to give me tips to stop making poor choices resulting in an especially ugly design.

-3. Find a way to resize iframe without switching between a lot of iframe blocks every 100 pixels.
+2. Find a way to resize iframe without switching between a lot of iframe blocks every 100 pixels.

-4. Fix the alignment of options in the navigation menu on small screens.
+3. Fix the alignment of options in the navigation menu on small screens.

-5. Improve the way images are displayed on the gallery

 # Possible Upgrades

 - To use a better and more general mixin to automate the process of creating media queries based on specific screen sizes
 - To use PHP and a database to receive the form on the contact page.
+- Find a graphical designer to give me tips to stop making poor choices resulting in an especially ugly design.
+- Improve the way images are displayed on the gallery
 - More comments in scss and html files
 - To have a better structure in the scss file (delete unused variables and mixins)
 - Translate that README in French